comp-methods-fsu-2021/computational-methods-course/syllabus-computational-methods-2021.md

 ---

 ### Feb.
 10: Visualization I
-**Exercise:** Share a range of visualizations of your primary source.
+**Exercise 6:** Share a range of visualizations of your primary source.

 **Reading:** Healy, Preface, Ch.
 1.